Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces: Introduction

 \section{Introduction}

 Let $f(z)\in\C[z_0,\dots,z_{d+1}]$ be a generic homogeneous polynomial of degree $d+2$, where $d\ge1$.
 Then

 defines a maximally degenerate 1-parameter family of complex Calabi--Yau manifolds, polarized by $L:=\cO(d+2)|_X$.
 By Yau's theorem~\cite{Yau}, we can equip each $X_\unipar$ with a Ricci flat metric in the Chern class of $L|_{X_\unipar}$.
 The structure of $X_\unipar$ as $\unipar \to 0$ is described by two fundamental conjectures, namely the \emph{SYZ conjecture}~\cite{SYZ} and the~\emph{Kontsevich--Soibelman conjecture}~\cite{KS06}.
+These two conjectures have recently been related to a conjecture about solutions to the \emph{non-Archimedean Monge-Amp{\`e}re equation} \cite{LiSYZ}.
+In this paper we address the latter conjecture and prove a weak version of the SYZ conjecture in the setting above.

-The latter conjecture is naturally formulated using non-Archimedean geometry.
-Namely, $X$ defines a smooth projective variety over the non-Archimedean field $K:=\C\lau{\unipar}$ of complex Laurent series, and its Berkovich analytification $X^\an$ has a canonical closed subset $\Sk(X)\subset X^\an$, the \emph{essential skeleton},~\cite{KS06,MN15}, which in this case can be identified with the boundary of a $(d+1)$-dimensional simplex.
+To explain all this, first note that $X$ defines a smooth projective variety over the non-Archimedean field $K:=\C\lau{\unipar}$ of complex Laurent series.
+Its Berkovich analytification $X^\an$ has a canonical closed subset $\Sk(X)\subset X^\an$, the \emph{essential skeleton},~\cite{KS06,MN15}, which in this case can be identified with the boundary of a $(d+1)$-dimensional simplex.
 The skeleton has a canonical piecewise integral affine structure, and in particular a canonical Lebesgue measure.

 The Kontsevich--Soibelman conjecture states that, as $\unipar\to0$, $X_\unipar$ converges (after rescaling) in the Gromov--Hausdorff sense to a metric space whose underlying topological space is $\Sk(X)$, and whose metric is determined by the solution to---roughly speaking---a real Monge--Amp\`ere equation on the skeleton, with right hand side given by the Lebesgue measure on $\Sk(X)$.
 Making sense of this equation is not obvious, but something that we address satisfactorily in Theorem~B below in our setting.